 Even as institutions of higher education show an ongoing interest in building longlasting partnerships with the communities they serve, scholars continue to identify persistent challenges to this type of work.
 Building on Gelmon et al.'s (1998) call for more robust research on community engagement partnerships, two decades later Bloomgarden (2017) still described the partnership literature as "woefully thin" (p.
-21) and focused on the context of partnerships detract from community priorities" (cited in Janke et al., 2022, p.
+21) and focused on the context of partnerships zation on community engagement and from as they relate to student learning and other the start adopted the Carnegie definition of academic priorities.
+He called for the "devel-"community engagement" for our outreach, opment of robust scholarship focused on the engagement, and research projects.
+It also where, how, when, and why that community has evolved in the context of the growing engagement partnerships contribute to or detract from community priorities" (cited in Janke et al., 2022, p.
 6).
-Until the partnership itself, and specifically the community voice, receives the attention it deserves as the context within which this vein of work is possible, we will get only a peek at partnerships rather than having a robust description
+Until the partnership itself, and specifically the community voice, receives the attention it deserves as the context within which this vein of work is possible, we will get only a peek at partnerships rather than having a robust description pleted a comprehensive scoping review or discussion of their structure as well as of community-academic partnerships to how they serve community-identified needs.

-By integrating the best practices of com- The lesson to draw from the IAP2 best pracmunity engagement and practical steps of tices for engagement is that engagement the partnership work, we can begin to ad- professionals dress the challenges that Janke et al. (2022), among others, discussed, which include the growing commitment to include community stakeholders as partners in research (to provide firsthand knowledge and insight to develop these collaborative processes), facilitate interpersonal factors (e.g., building trust and respect among partners), and address hindering operational factors such as the significant time commitment such partnerships require.
+the partnership work, we can begin to ad- professionals dress the challenges that Janke et al. (2022), among others, discussed, which include the growing commitment to include community stakeholders as partners in research (to provide firsthand knowledge and insight to develop these collaborative processes), facilitate interpersonal factors (e.g., building trust and respect among partners), and address hindering operational factors such as the significant time commitment such partnerships require.
 Pellecchia et al. (2018) noted these community-academic partnerships are critical for implementing and sustaining evidence-based practices in commu- A fundamental underpinning of the IAP2 nity settings as well as providing guidance about how to develop, support, and nurture community partnerships (see also Strier & and scholarship.
 Schechter, 2016).
 These dynamics are important to the evaluation of the effectiveness of The IAP2 spectrum seeks to ensure genuine collaborative partner involvement.